 A notice is sent by mail when a driver turns age 80 and includes a renewal form and instructions on how to book an appointment.

 A program which requires drivers age 80 and older to renew their driver's license every two years.
-The renewal process includes a vision test, a driver record review, a 45-minute group education session (GES), two brief written screening exercises, and completion of any follow up items which may include a road test.
+The renewal process includes a vision test, a driver record review, a group education session, a brief written screening exercises, and completion of any follow up items which may include a road test.

 Must have a legal G-class license to rent a vehicle.